sid-agrawal/sid-agrawal.github.io/_posts/2021-09-27-sel4-page-count.md

 Test Environment:

-- The docker environment was setup using instruction from [Using Docker for seL4](https://docs.sel4.systems/projects/dockerfiles/).
+- The docker environment was set up using instruction from [Using Docker for seL4](https://docs.sel4.systems/projects/dockerfiles/).
-- QEMU on Ubuntu 20.04 on 64 bit Intel machine
+- QEMU on Ubuntu 20.04 on 64-bit Intel machine

 Below is the steps to reproduce the issue: